LaminJuwara/laminjuwara.github.io/_includes/cv.md

 I'm currently a Postdoc at the CHEO Research Institute, where I work on the applications of machine learning methods for synthetic data generation.
 I completed my Ph.D. in  [Quantitative Life Sciences](https://www.mcgill.ca/qls/) at McGill University (with concentration on Computational Statistics).
 During my doctoral studies, I had the privilege of being co-advised by [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Prof Archer Yi Yang](https://www.math.mcgill.ca/yyang/).
 Prior to that, I completed MSc programs in Biostatistics at McGill and Mathematics at Stellenbosch University.

 My research interests primarily revolve around the development of novel statistical and computational methodologies for analyzing distributed biomedical data under privacy restrictions.
-I also have a strong passion for statistical modeling and its applications to neurology and pain research.
+I also have a passion for statistical modeling and its applications to neurology and pain research.

 <table class="table table-hover">